jwlodek/py_cui/docs/DocstringGenerated/Colors.md

  Method  | Doc
 -----|-----
- check_match | Function that checks if the regex given matches the input line given the rule type generate_fragments_regex | Splits text into color coded renderable fragments based on regular expression split_text_on_region | Splits text into color coded renderable fragments based on region generate_fragments | Checks match of rule with line, then splits render_text into fragments if required
+ check_match | Checks if the color rule matches a line generate_fragments_regex | Splits text into fragments based on regular expression split_text_on_region | Splits text into fragments based on region generate_fragments | Splits text into fragments if matched line to regex